Preshiousy1/OginiSearch/src/api/documentation/docs/introduction.md

 ## Getting Started

-To begin using the ConnectSearch API:
+To begin using the Ogini API:

 1. Create an index with appropriate mappings for your data
 2. Index your documents